Austin Slater Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 18th in the league.
+- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 20th in the league.

-- The Cardinals have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- Cardinals pitchers combine to give up 64 home runs (one per game), the fourth-fewest in baseball.
+- Cardinals pitchers combine to surrender the fifth-fewest home runs in baseball (66 total, one per game).

-- Liberatore gets the start for the Cardinals, his fourth of the season.
-He is 1-2 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Montgomery gets the start for the Cardinals, his 14th of the season.
+He is 3-7 with a 3.88 ERA and 66 strikeouts through 72 2/3 innings pitched.

-- In his last appearance on Wednesday, the lefty went four innings against the Texas Rangers, giving up four earned runs while surrendering seven hits.
+- In his most recent time out on Saturday, the left-hander went six scoreless innings against the Cincinnati Reds while surrendering three hits.

-- The 23-year-old has an ERA of 6.00, with 6.6 strikeouts per nine innings, in four games this season.
-Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.